rollup/rollup/README.md

 Most libraries that you depend on aren't written as ES6 modules, so Rollup can't work with them directly.
 (You *can* bundle your own app or library code with Rollup as a CommonJS module, then pass the result over to Webpack or Browserify, of course.)

 **You can help!** It's possible to write libraries as ES6 modules while still making it easy for other developers to use your code as they already do, using the [jsnext:main](https://github.com/rollup/rollup/wiki/jsnext:main) field in your package.json.
 You'll be writing your code in a more future-proof way, and helping to bring an end to the [dark days of JavaScript package management](https://medium.com/@trek/last-week-i-had-a-small-meltdown-on-twitter-about-npms-future-plans-around-front-end-packaging-b424dd8d367a).

+See [rollup-starter-project](https://github.com/eventualbuddha/rollup-starter-project) for inspiration on how to get started.

 ## License